ehorodyski-ionic/cap-tutorial-local-plugin/docs/native-ios.md

 }
 ```

 Nice and concise...I love it!
 You've made it this far without running your application.
 That was intentional on my part as the plugin would break the app since we weren't returning anything for this method up until this point.
-Now that we have the first plugin the application calls implemented go ahead and run the app in Xcode, either through a simulator or a device.
+Now that we have the first plugin method the application calls implemented go ahead and run the app in Xcode, either through a simulator or a device.
 Once the app finishes loading, you should see the following logs printed to the **Console Window** in the bottom right portion of the main Xcode pane:

 ```bash
 ⚡️  To Native ->  ScreenOrientation orientation 111583311